 Sarah Riviere architect is an activist for change in the future of residential living.

-NEWS: Dream - Play - Challenge.
+2023 PUBLICATION: Dream - Play - Challenge.
 The Future of Residential Living

 The international symposium, Dream – Play – Challenge, the Future of Residential Living, brought together a global cross-section of researchers and practitioners to face up to contemporary concerns on residential living.
 In its ground-breaking work for change, the Dream – Play – Challenge Project has been described by Professor Jane Rendell, Director of Architectural Research at the Bartlett, UCL, as re-imagining “the kinds of work – political activism, policy, advocacy, and access – which animated feminist architecture in the 1970s” (Rendell, 2022).